Data Privacy Act of 2012: Its Impact on Company Data Management

 • Personal information processor: Describes natural or legal persons authorized to process personal data, often engaged by a personal information controller for data processing.

-• Personal data breach: The accidental or unlawful destruction, loss, alteration, access, or unauthorized disclosure of personal data transmitted, whether processed or not.
+• Personal data breach: The accidental or unlawful destruction, loss, alteration, access, or unauthorized disclosure of sensitive personal information transmitted, whether processed or not.

 • Privileged information: Encompasses all data deemed privileged communication according to the Rules of Court and other legal statutes.